miketang84/lglib/doc/intro.md

 	Set:isSub(another)					-- check whether "self" is a sub-set of "another" or not, can be written as A < B

-[remove the inheritance relationship, now Set is at the same foot of Dict.]
+>>remarks: removing the inheritance relationship, Set should be at the same foot of Dict. isEmpty() constructed as a simple wrapper or re-implemented will be much better.
+Also reusing the length parameter of lua table as its size, the difficult task is to maintain the parameter.
-If the size of set is stored as a parameter, we should maintain such a parameter in add() and delete() that can not be easily done in raw API. + Q3- how about adding an extra parameter, length/size of set? + Q4- Call isEmpty() from table?? simple wrapper will be much better.

-+ Q2- how to make sure list type

 ###Extra advanced ordered data structure, like self-balanced binary tree